-Appendicitis can often be diagnosed by your doctor gently pressing on your lower right abdomen, which will be the maximum point of tenderness.
+Appendicitis can often be diagnosed by your doctor gently pressing on your lower right abdomen, which will often be the maximum point of tenderness.
 A urine test will also be performed to rule out a urinary tract infection.
-Appendicitis can cause rectal pain instead of abdominal pain, so your doctor will also examine your rectum by inserting a lubricated, gloved finger looking for internal bleeding due to appendicitis.
+Appendicitis can cause rectal pain instead of abdominal pain, so your doctor may also examine your rectum by inserting a lubricated, gloved finger looking for internal bleeding due to appendicitis.
 A blood test will show if your white blood cell count is elevated, an indication that your body is fighting infection.
 CT scans and ultrasound are fast and reliable -- though not perfect -- in revealing appendicitis.

 Conventional Medicine for Appendicitis

 If your doctor suspects appendicitis, he or she will likely quickly remove the appendix to avoid its rupture.
 If the appendix has formed an abscess, you may have two procedures, one to do a CT-guided drainage of the pus and fluid, and a second one to remove the appendix eight to 12 weeks later.
 This delayed surgery is called an interval appendectomy.

 At-Home Care After an Appendectomy